tiprankstipranks

 Capital Markets - Risk 1

 We earn revenues, pay expenses, purchase and own assets and incur liabilities in currencies other than the U.S. dollar.
 Additionally, our shipbuilding contracts are typically denominated in euros.
-Movements in foreign currency exchange rates, which have recently been more volatile, will affect our financial results.
+Movements in foreign currency exchange rates, which at times have been volatile, will affect our financial results.

 Tech & Innovation